tillitis/dev-tillitis/hugo/content/intro/_index.md

 <img src="../images/tkey-interaction-points.png" alt="TKey with interaction points marked" title="TKey with interaction points marked" width="85%">

-The Tillitis TKey is a small computer in a USB stick form factor that can run small applications which are loaded onto it (called device applications).
+The Tillitis TKey is a small computer in a USB stick form factor that can run small device applications which are loaded onto it.
 The purpose of TKey is to be a secure environment for applications that provide security function.
-Some examples of such security functions are:
+Some examples of such security functions
+are:

 - Time-based one-time password (TOTP) token generators
 - Signing oracles